-The main contribution of this study is to develop a rigorous testing procedure for a general hypothesis on an arbitrary subset of regression functions $\{\beta_j: j=1,\ldots,p_n\}$.
-The challenge arises from the ultrahigh-dimensionality in p_n , which can be as exponentially large as n, and the intrinsic infinite-dimensionality of each X_j , for $j = 1, \ldots, p_n$.
+The main contribution of this study is to develop a rigorous testing procedure for a general hypothesis on an arbitrary subset of regression functions $\{\beta_j : j = 1, \dots, p_n\}$.
+The challenge arises from the ultrahigh-dimensionality in p_n , which can be as exponentially large as n, and the intrinsic infinite-dimensionality of each X_j , for $j = 1, ..., p_n$.
 Although the FLR (and its variants) has been well studied, few works have examined their inference procedures.
-For example, Hilgert, Mas and Verzelen (2013) and Lei (2014) considered adaptive tests for a single regression function in a classical FLR, and Shang and Cheng (2015) did so for the generalized FLR.
-In the current exposition, we adopt a general class of nonconvex penalty functions (Loh and Wainwright (2015)), which include the LASSO penalty (Tibshirani (1996)), smoothly clipped absolute deviation (SCAD) penalty (Fan and Li (2001)), and minimax concave penalty (MCP) (Zhang (2010)) as special cases.
-Furthermore, the theoretical properties in highdimensional linear regressions have been studied extensively (Meinshausen and Bühlmann (2006); van de Geer (2008); Meinshausen and Yu (2009); Bickel, Ritov and Tsybakov (2009); Zhang (2009); Fan and Lv (2011); Wang, Kim and Li (2013); Wang, Liu and Zhang (2014); Fan, Xue and Zou (2014); Loh and Wainwright (2015, among many others)).
-Recently, research on inferences in high-dimensional linear regressions has increased, especially for the LASSO-type convex penalty (Tibshirani (1996)).
+For example, Hilgert et al. (2013) and Lei (2014) considered adaptive tests for a single regression function in a classical FLR, and Shang and Cheng (2015) did so for the generalized FLR.
+In the current exposition, we adopt a general class of nonconvex penalty functions (Loh and Wainwright, 2015), which include the LASSO penalty (Tibshirani, 1996), smoothly clipped absolute deviation (SCAD) penalty (Fan and Li, 2001), and minimax concave penalty (MCP) (Zhang, 2010) as special cases.
+Furthermore, the theoretical properties in high-dimensional linear regressions have been studied extensively (Meinshausen and Bühlmann, 2006; van de Geer, 2008; Meinshausen and Yu, 2009; Bickel et al., 2009; Zhang, 2009; Fan and Lv, 2011; Wang et al., 2013, 2014; Fan et al., 2014; Loh and Wainwright, 2015, among many others).
+Recently, research on inferences in highdimensional linear regressions has increased, especially for the LASSO-type convex penalty (Tibshirani, 1996).
 These studies include those of Wasserman and Roeder (2009), Meinshausen and Bühlmann (2010), and Shah and Samworth (2013) on sample splitting and subsampling, Zhang and Zhang (2014) and van de Geer et al. (2014) on bias correction methods, and Lockhart et al. (2014) and Taylor et al. (2014) on conditional inferences on the event that some covariates have been selected, among others.